travel

 Habits can be a prison, but habits can also be a gift.
 It depends how you use them.

 Happy first day of fall, or autumnal equinox, or Mabon, depending on your degree of witchiness.
 (Doesn't it just make you want to buy school supplies?)
-Back-to-school in my youth was invariably characterized by the unveiling of a months-long art project: the customization of my school supplies.
-Color-coded
+Back-to-school in my youth was invariably characterized by the unveiling of a months-long art project: the customization of my

 Small things that had an outsized effect on my happiness last year.